1jour1vin

 Fruity and fresh, with notes of cherry, tobacco, clove, chocolate, and coffee

-Medium-bodied to full-bodied, concentrated, well-balanced and ample, abundant tannins, tight and fairly long finish.
+Medium-bodied to full-bodied, concentrated, well-balanced, and full-flavored, with abundant tannins; tight and fairly long on the finish

 Serve